Ramzi-Abidi/Pong/README.md

 ## Contribution

 1. Fork the repo
-2. Raise an issue or comment under the issue and I will asign it to you.
+2. Raise an issue or comment under it and I will assign it to you.
 3. Run these commands:
 ```bash
 git checkout -b feature-or-bugfix-branch